Arvydas Sabonis: Personal life

 Sabonis is married to Ingrida Mikelionytė, the first Miss Lithuania, a fashion model, and a movie actress.
 They have a daughter named Aušrinė, and three sons: Žygimantas, Tautvydas, and Domantas – the last two being born in the cities their father was playing, Valladolid and Portland.
 Once Sabonis left the NBA, the family moved to the Spanish coastal city of Málaga.
-Domantas was drafted 11th overall in the 2016 NBA draft and is currently a three-time NBA All-Star, and currently plays for the Sacramento Kings. Žygimantas, and Tautvydas decided to continue their careers in Europe.
+Domantas was drafted 11th overall in the 2016 NBA draft and is a three-time NBA All-Star currently playing for the Sacramento Kings. Žygimantas and Tautvydas decided to continue their careers in Europe.
 Both Domantas and Tautvydas played for the Lithuania national team in different levels of competition.

 In September 2011, Sabonis suffered a heart attack, while playing basketball in Lithuania.
 Doctors said that the heart attack was not life-threatening.

 According to his son, Domantas, Arvydas is a huge fan of the Boston Celtics, his favorite basketball player is Larry Bird and his favorite color is green.

 In March 2022, following the start of the Russian invasion of Ukraine, Sabonis severely criticized Russia and demonstrated his support to Ukraine, Ukrainians, Alexander Volkov: "I do not communicate with Russians.
 I had text chat with A. Volkov, other Ukrainians.
 They are all out of balance.
 And the Russians...
 We will never be able to believe these liars again in our lives.
 Peace doves, bleha.
 Peaceful country!
 Is this peace here?
 To blow up children and free people?
 There are no words.
 I have no desire to communicate with them."